digiera-networks/mik-traffic-stats/README.md

  - Utilizing SQLite to store data, hence straightforward deployment, customization and transition.
  - The monitoring server can be on the internal network or external one (using a low-power Raspberry Pi is ideal).
 ### Installation
 1. Put the three **PHP files** on your web server and take note of their path.
+Change configuration in `config.php`.
 Be sure to set the correct **permissions** so that the database file is writable.
 2. On the mikrotik router, create the following **mangle rules** for traffic monitoring.
 ```
 /ip firewall mangle